ampproject/amp.dev/pages/content/amp-dev/documentation/courses/intermediate-course-small/accepting-user-input-and-displaying-output.md

 {% endraw %}[/sourcecode]

 [tip type="read-on"]
 **Note**: Mustache templates have a wide range of other capabilities.
 You can iterate over a collection of values to display things like lists or tables of data.
-You can show content only if a particular variable is defined (or only if it’s not defined).
+You can show content only if a particular variable is defined (or only if it's not defined).
 You can also display unescaped HTML content.
 To learn more, read the [`<amp-mustache>`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-mustache.md', locale=doc.locale).url.path}}) documentation![/tip]

 ## Exercise 4: Confirming Newsletter Subscriptions

-Now it’s time to add success and error handling to our subscription form as well.
+Now it's time to add success and error handling to our subscription form as well.
 Use the [`<amp-mustache>`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-mustache.md', locale=doc.locale).url.path}}) and [Success/Error Response Rendering]({{g.doc('/content/amp-dev/documentation/components/reference/amp-form.md', locale=doc.locale).url.path}}#success/error-response-rendering) documentation to add success and error messages to your subscription form that meet the following requirements:

 * The success message should thank the user by name for subscribing. **HINT**: The property from the server response to use in the template is `{% raw %}{{{% endraw %}name}}`.